bartr/fluent-bit-grafana-cloud/README.md

 - Paste the Grafana Cloud PAT you just created in the value
 - Click on `Select repositories`
   - Select any repos you want to load this secret
+  - Make sure to select your fork of this repo
 - Click `Add Secret`

 ## Create a Codespace